Freshman

 Documents required to complete file and eliminate holds being placed on your record:

-NOTE: For placement purposes and to exempt learning support classes, you may opt to submit official SAT or ACT scores or take the ACCUPLACER exam.
+NOTE: To exempt learning support classes, you may opt to submit official SAT or ACT scores or take the ACCUPLACER exam.
 Below are the minimum required scores to exempt learning support and be placed directly into college level courses:

 Definition: An applicant who is a rising 11th, or 12th grade high school student seeking to earn both high school and college credit.
 Please note: Sophomores may participate in the program, but must meet the following test score requirement-minimum SAT score of 1200 or ACT Composite score of 26 in a single national test administration.